<Home/Articles/Off the beaten track in Japan

 Shikoku

-Located off the southern shore of Honshu, Japan’s major island, Shikoku is a fairy-tale mixture of forest-clad mountains sheltering clear streams and forgotten temples inland, encircled by a busy coastline of commerce and fishing ports.
-The secluded Iya Valley is a real getaway destination in Shikoku’s central region, where traditional bridges woven from vines are strung over rushing emerald rivers.
+As the smallest and least populated of Japan’s major islands, it makes sense that certain aspects of Shikoku are almost mysterious.
+It’s located off the southern coast of Honshu, Japan’s major island, and the interior is a fairy-tale mixture of forest-clad mountains sheltering clear streams and forgotten temples inland.
+(Granted, this is encircled by a busy coastline of commerce and fishing ports.)
+The secluded Iya Valley, in Shikoku’s central region, offers a remarkable getaway opportunity, where traditional bridges woven from vines are strung over rushing emerald rivers.

-One of the main reasons that domestic tourists make their way to Shikoku is to complete the 88-temple pilgrimage route, a trail that weaves all around the island.
-It’s frequented by white-clad pilgrims pacing out their devotion step by step, often carrying a traditional walking stick and wearing a conical straw hat.
-To undertake the whole pilgrimage is quite a commitment, but taking in one of the most scenic stretches is a great way to get to know more about this island and Japanese culture up close.
+One of the main reasons that visitors from elsewhere in Japan make their way to Shikoku is to complete the 88-temple pilgrimage route, a trail that weaves all around the island.
+It’s frequented by white-clad Buddhist pilgrims pacing out their devotion step by step, often carrying traditional walking sticks and wearing conical straw hats.

 Temple on Shikoku pilgrimage route